AEW Rampage lineup: The updated lineup for Friday's show - Pro Wrestling Dot Net

 The following matches are advertised for Friday’s AEW Rampage television show.

-Powell’s POV: Dante Martin and Lio Rush were scheduled to face Matt Sydal and Mike Sydal in a tag match, but the match was changed due to Mike suffering an injury.
-Rampage was taped on Wednesday in Boston, Massachusetts at Agganis Arena.
+Powell’s POV: Rampage will be live on Friday from St. Louis, Missouri at Chaifetz Arena.
 Join Colin McGuire for his live reviews of AEW Rampage as the show airs Fridays at 9CT/10ET on TNT.
 Colin’s same night audio reviews are available for Dot Net Members.

 Be the first to comment